Pratapchandradeo/ExamPortal/README.md

 # ExamPoratal
-Exam Portal  is a online platform where User can  Attend the Quiz and get there result instant and store the result .
-It's Under Construction
+Exam Portal  is a online platform where User can  Attend the Quiz and get there result instant and the ans was checking from backend and jet security secure the data access process and and give them respective options.